SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

    excellent operational security could keep it secret, and keeping illegality undiscovered was as good as being legal.
 It was exposed by Edward Snowden.  (_Hint:_ if the NSA's opsec was not up to task here, why is your conspiracy likely to do any better?)
-2. _The Tuskeegee syphilis experiment:_ From 1932 to about 1970, the US Public Health Service
+2. _The US Public Health Service's Tuskeegee syphilis experiment:_ From 1932 to about
-   found a number of black men with syphilis, kept it secret from them, and withheld treatment "in order to study the disease".
+   1970, the US Public Health Service found a number of black men with syphilis, kept it secret from them, and withheld treatment "in order to study the disease".
 This is one of the reasons, quite understandably, that American Blacks have a deep distrust of both government and the health care system.
 It was exposed by Peter Buxtun in 1972.
 3. _The US Federal Bureau of Investigation's use of a number of pseudoscientific forensic tests:_
    They used these dubious 'tests' to determine criminality in many cases without any basis in reality.
-Many were detained for decades, and some even executed on the basis of these fraudulent tests.
+Many were imprisoned for decades, and some even executed on the basis of these fraudulent tests.
 It was eventually exposed in 1998 by Frederic Whitehurst.

 Without going into the detail available in the paper, all the conspiracies fit the model